 Once you’ve chosen your conference room names, make sure you’ve clearly communicated them to the workforce.

 First, label each room with a digital conference room schedule display.
-These touchscreen panels can be connected to conference room scheduling software so employees can easily see if the room is available and reserve it with a simple tap.
+These touchscreen panels can be connected to room reservation software so employees can easily see if the room is available and reserve it with a simple tap.

 Next, add your newly branded conference rooms to wayfinding software employees can access with a kiosk or a mobile app.
 This will ensure everyone knows where to find them, including new employees and visitors.